Stable Diffusion

 Stable Diffusion is a deep learning, text-to-image model released in 2022 based on diffusion techniques.
-The generative artificial intelligence technology is the premier product of Stability AI and is considered to be a part of the ongoing artificial intelligence boom.
+The generative AI technology is the premier product of Stability AI and is considered to be a part of the ongoing AI boom.

 It is primarily used to generate detailed images conditioned on text descriptions, though it can also be applied to other tasks such as inpainting, outpainting, and generating image-to-image translations guided by a text prompt.
-Its development involved researchers from the CompVis Group at Ludwig Maximilian University of Munich and Runway with a computational donation from Stability and training data from non-profit organizations.
+Its development involved researchers from the CompVis Group at LMU Munich and Runway with a computational donation from Stability and training data from non-profit organizations.

 Stable Diffusion is a latent diffusion model, a kind of deep generative artificial neural network.
 Its code and model weights have been released publicly, and an optimized version can run on most consumer hardware equipped with a modest GPU with as little as 2.4 GB VRAM.
-This marked a departure from previous proprietary text-to-image models such as DALL-E and Midjourney which were accessible only via cloud services.
+This marked a departure from previous proprietary text-to-image models such as DALL-E and Midjourney, which were accessible only via cloud services.

 Development

-Stable Diffusion originated from a project called Latent Diffusion, developed in Germany by researchers at Ludwig Maximilian University in Munich and Heidelberg University.
+Stable Diffusion originated from a project called latent diffusion, developed in Germany by researchers at LMU Munich in Munich and Heidelberg University.
 Four of the original 5 authors (Robin Rombach, Andreas Blattmann, Patrick Esser and Dominik Lorenz) later joined Stability AI and released subsequent versions of Stable Diffusion.

-The technical license for the model was released by the CompVis group at Ludwig Maximilian University of Munich.
+The technical license for the model was released by the CompVis group at LMU Munich.
 Development was led by Patrick Esser of Runway and Robin Rombach of CompVis, who were among the researchers who had earlier invented the latent diffusion model architecture used by Stable Diffusion.
-Stability AI also credited EleutherAI and LAION (a German nonprofit which assembled the dataset on which Stable Diffusion was trained) as supporters of the project.
+Stability AI also credited EleutherAI and LAION a German nonprofit which assembled the dataset on which Stable Diffusion was trained as supporters of the project.